docker/model-distribution/README.md

 ##### Option B: Package Safetensors Model

-Use the **Package Safetensors model** workflow to clone a safetensors model from HuggingFace, convert it to GGUF format, and push it to the staging environment.
+Use the **Package Safetensors model** workflow to clone a Safetensors model from HuggingFace, convert it to GGUF format, and push it to the staging environment.

 **Single Model Example:**
 1. Go to Actions → Package Safetensors model → Run workflow